sage-wright/sage-wright.github.io/books.md

 - [**How to Hide an Empire: A History of the Greater United States**](https://bookshop.org/p/books/how-to-hide-an-empire-a-history-of-the-greater-united-states-daniel-immerwahr/6985644?ean=9781250251091), by Daniel Immerwahr

   This book is about the United States' colonial aspirations that the country tries to forget and neglects to teach its citizens.
 A super fascinating look at the influence of the United States as an empire throughout its history.
-It was definitely eye-opening and a great reminder to (unfortunately) not believe everything you are taught in school, especially in areas where "negative" history is surpressed or revised in obsequence to the increasing rise of nationalism.
+It was definitely eye-opening and a great reminder to (unfortunately) not believe everything you are taught in school, especially in areas where "negative" history is suppressed or revised in obsequence to the increasing rise of nationalism.